-VHBG is an accredited Teaching-Family Model agency for its Group Care Services.
-Virginia Home for Boys and Girls is the only certified Teaching-Family site in the Commonwealth of Virginia.
-VHBG received its certification in 2003 and has consistently engaged the TFM in its Group Care Services since that time.
+VHBG is the only accredited Teaching-Family Model site in the Commonwealth of Virginia.
+VHBG received its accreditation in 2003 and has consistently engaged the TFM in its Group Care Services since that time.

-TFA certification is the only certification available that demonstrates quality programming.
+TFA accreditation is the only accreditation available that demonstrates quality programming.
 Unlike other accreditations, it is focused on program components and as such, measures effectiveness by producing measurable outcomes because of implementation of an evidence-based program.
-In addition, the certification process requires outcomes be demonstrated, further reinforcing the achieving standards designed to provide high quality delivery of services.
+In addition, the accreditation process requires outcomes be demonstrated, further reinforcing the achieving standards designed to provide high-quality delivery of services.
 It is a reliable indicator of the programming importance of action and programming versus paper and administration.

 For more information on the Teaching-Family Model or the Teaching-Family Association CLICK HERE.

-VHBG’s John G. Wood School is licensed by the Virginia Department of Education, accredited by the Virginia Association of Independent Specialized Education Facilities, and aligned with the Virginia Standards of Learning.
+VHBG’s John G. Wood School is licensed by the Virginia Department of Education and aligned with the Virginia Standards of Learning.